PX4/PX4-user_guide/en/ros2/px4_ros2_control_interface.md

 ## Overview

-This diagram provides a conceptual overview of how PX4 ROS 2 Interface Library modes and mode executors interact with PX4.
+This diagram provides a conceptual overview of how the control interface modes and mode executors interact with PX4.

 ![ROS2 modes overview diagram](../../assets/middleware/ros2/px4_ros2_interface_lib/ros2_modes_overview.svg)